everyday-cc/ai/_news/2023-03-27-i-am-an-sas-trained-facial-recognition-expert-here-are-the-telltale-signs-paranoid-putin-is-using-body-doubles.md

 related:
   - title: "Facial recognition is helping Putin curb dissent with the aid of US tech"
     excerpt: "Facial recognition equipment is pictured at the exhibition during the Sixth Eastern Economic Forum in Vladivostok, Russia, in 2021.
-LONDON — Andrey Chernyshov had just entered a Moscow metro station on his way to an anti-war protest last May ..."
+LONDON — Andrey Chernyshov had just entered a Moscow metro station on his way to an anti-war protest last May,"
-    publishedDateTime: 2023-03-28T11:04:00Z
+    publishedDateTime: 2023-03-28T11:00:00Z
     webUrl: "https://www.stltoday.com/news/national/facial-recognition-is-helping-putin-curb-dissent-with-the-aid-of-us-tech/article_993af131-23e1-5844-8bc6-1dea6eabbb81.html"
     type: article
     provider: